-In addition, the investment management teams monitor the issuers and the validity of each investment case on an ongoing basis.
+The ESG assessment of issuers is revised at least every year, in particular when the annual results are published.
+However, the investment management teams monitor the issuers and the validity of each investment case.
 Thus, the ESG assessment can be revised at any time, such as when controversy arises, for example.